Jason2Brownlee/blog/content/posts/first-serious-pc.md

 * Need for Speed II SE
 * Tomb Raider

-I specifically recall Turok had great graphics (fog! bow and arrow!) and I played it a lot because of that - the gameplay itself was so so.
+I specifically recall [Turok](https://en.wikipedia.org/wiki/Turok:_Dinosaur_Hunter) had great graphics (fog! bow and arrow!) and I played it a lot because of that - the gameplay itself was so so.

 Eventually, Quake II game out in December 1997.

-I played it in 3dfx mode with colored lighting, smooth pixels, see-through water, and all was good with the world.
+I played it in 3dfx mode ([glide](https://en.wikipedia.org/wiki/Glide_(API))) with colored lighting, smooth pixels, see-through water, and all was good with the world.

 ![](/blog/pics/quake2-colored-lights.jpg)